 STOCK WATCH LISTS

 These lists will be updated intermittingly as conditions change, with new actionable prices, dividend data, and so on.
 Also, occasionally new stocks will be added or existing stocks will be deleted.
 I will note any changes I will be making to the lists on my Daily Blog as I determine that changes are needed.
-Occasional updates will only be applied to the lists periodically, usually about once a month.
+Occasional updates will only be applied to the lists periodically, as changes occur.
 A wholesale review will only occur about once a year.

 Click on a selection in the left panel to bring up the corresponding list in the right panel.